 First published in 1960 as the Archives of American Art Bulletin, the Archives of American Art Journal is the longest-running scholarly periodical devoted to the history of American art.
 Today it supports new approaches to and out-of-the-box thinking about primary sources.

 The Journal publishes two types of articles:

 - Research-based feature articles of 5,000 to 7,000 words (including endnotes) for peer review that present innovative interpretations of archival materials;

-- Non peer-reviewed short texts of 1,000 to 3,000 words (including endnotes) that explore new acquisitions or highlight discoveries in the Archives’ collections or explore historical and methodological questions about primary sources.
+- Short commissioned texts of 1,000 to 3,000 words (including endnotes) for editorial review that highlight specific materials in the Archives’ collections or explore historical and methodological questions about primary sources.

-If you are preparing a manuscript that fits one of these categories, we encourage you to contact guest editor Tanya Sheehan at firstname.lastname@example.org.
-We also welcome proposals for other kinds of research-based or creative contributions that think in innovative ways about primary sources in American art history and thus support the mission of the Journal.
+We also welcome proposals for other kinds of research-based or creative contributions that support the mission of the Journal.

 Designed by Pentagram, the Journal has been distributed by the University of Chicago Press since 2015.
 It is currently published twice a year, in the spring and fall.
 Back issues are available through JSTOR.

 A complete manuscript submission includes all of the following, emailed to email@example.com:

 - The manuscript text as one MS Word doc file, with endnotes, all double-spaced.
 Please do not use headers or footers.
 Text and notes should conform to The Chicago Manual of Style, 16th ed.

-- A PDF of all proposed illustrations, with complete caption information (e.g., artist, title, date, medium, dimensions, collection/location).
+- A single PDF containing all proposed illustrations, with complete caption information (e.g., artist, title, date, medium, dimensions, collection/location).

 Unlike many other peer-reviewed publications, the Archives of American Art Journal obtains and pays for all image reproductions and permissions to publish them.